BirchAD/BirchAD/README.md

 ### About Me:

-  * After many years working within the immigration "industry", I decided to pursue a career in something I enjoy (programming by the way).
+  * After many years working within the , I decided to pursue a career in something I enjoy (programming by the way).
+  * Currently a Software Engineer Consultant at Xander
+  * I graduated from Le Wagon bootcamp in November 2022

 ## Projects: